Updated March 6, 2023

 Difference Between JMeter and Gatling

 Apache JMeter tool is used for the purpose of load testing to analyze and measure the efficiency and performance of the services especially the services are web applications.
 Its’ stable version was released in the month of September 2018.
 It was licensed under Apache License 2.0.
 The different types of services can be tested by using the Apache JMeter tool such as Web Services, HTTP, FTP, JMS, LDAP, generic processes or different TCP connections, etc. Apache JMeter tool has different plugins as features to implement complex features.
 These plugin features can be managed by using the Plugin Manager in Apache JMeter tool.

 Gatling was founded by its’ CEO named Stephane Landelle.
 It was founded in the year July 2015.
 It was first launched in the month of January 2012.
 It was purely written in Scala Programming Language which is having functional aspects.
 The latest release version was in the month of September 2017.
 Gatling Enterprise Software Company is a private based company.
 This testing tool is mainly for the purpose of testing different web services and web applications.

-Head To Head Comparison Between JMeter vs Gatling (Infographics)
+Head To Head Comparison Between JMeter and Gatling (Infographics)

 Below is the top 9 difference between JMeter vs Gatling